Emotive Intelligence in the Contact Centre

 This emotional connection is therefore central to the customer’s long-term relationship with a brand.
 Agents who are friendly, yet assertive, and treat customers like individuals provide assurance and the customer feels satisfied that they have reached the right person.
 All of this improves the customer’s overall experience, resulting in a higher end rating, and overall loyalty, from customers.

-How to Introduce Empathy Into the Contact Centre
+How to Introduce Empathy and Emotive Intelligence Into the Contact Centre

 Getting the balance right is central to this strategy working effectively.
 There are a few key tools and tactics that contact centres can implement to smooth the transition to a more emotionally connected contact centre: